24crayon/24crayon/README.md

 ### Hi There 📩
-## I'm Lena C.A., a 15 Year-Old Forensics, Cyber-Security, and Python Development Enthusiast.
+## I'm Lena C.A., a 15 Year-Old Freshmen Forensics, Cyber-Security, and Python Development Enthusiast.